-These settings control drive letter mappings.
+This file contains settings that control drive letter mappings.
 By default, a volume can be mapped to any available drive letter.
 You can mount a volume to a particular drive letter as follows.

 - VolumeName-The volume label.
 For example, My Volume.
 To specify a mapping for an instance storage volume, use the label Temporary Storage X, where X is a number from 0 to 25. - DriveLetter-The drive letter.
 For example, M:.
 The mapping fails if the drive letter is already in use.